lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 ---
-title: One of the way to search what package is installed in julia(version ≥ 0.7.0)
+title: q
 date: 2018-09-01 23：00：00
 description: Sometimes we need to konw a package is installed or not.
 Than we do something after in the code.'Pkg.installed()'can tell us about this, but it's not intact.
 There is a way to this with PKG.jl TOML.jl
 categories:
- - JuliaLanguage
+ - Julia
 tags:[julia, package, toml]
 ---

- Sometimes we need to konw a package is installed or not.
+One of the way to search what package is installed in julia(version ≥ 0.7.0) Sometimes we need to konw a package is installed or not.
 Than we do something after in the code.`Pkg.installed()`can tell us about this, but it's not intact.

  There is a way to do this with PKG.jl TOML.jl in julia(version ≥ 0.7.0)